 Due to the fact that the air inside your goggles is warmer than the water outside your goggles, condensation forms, and having the lenses mist up is a common problem.
 This can make it tough to see where the next buoy is and where the swimmers around you are.
 Never fear – help is at hand.

 Various companies have brought out anti-fog sprays, which can be a great help.
-Some goggles now come with a built-in anti-fog coating, but if yours don’t have it, we’d recommend that you invest in one of these sprays.
+If you buy a new pair of goggles, they will generally come with a built-in anti-fog coating, but it doesn’t last forever, so we’d recommend that you invest in one of these sprays.
 Just remember to clean your goggles regularly so that this spray doesn’t become a residue on your lenses.
 Make sure you don’t use a spray intended for use on scuba masks – this stuff can harm your eyes if used on goggles.

 It may sound odd, but some swimmers swear that baby shampoo does the same job as an anti-fog spray.
 The idea is to rub a tiny bit into each lens about half an hour before you swim and then rinse them out carefully.
 It works the same way as the anti-fog spray by creating a layer of protection against that unwanted fog.